 History at The Flying U Ranch

-Around the time of the original Crown grant, several of the original log buildings buildings that remain on the property were constructed and used as roadhouse facilities.
+Shortly after the original Crown grant, several of the original log buildings buildings that remain on the property were constructed and used as roadhouse facilities.
+Around this time the Hudson Bay company erected a trading post on the site of the present say lodge.
 Later, vegetable and crop production commenced and continued until the turn of the century.
 In the late 1800's the ranch slowly evolved into a working cattle ranch.

 “It’s healthy, homespun, and fun, carrying the romance of Canada’s Old West.”